awsdocs/amazon-connect-admin-guide/doc_source/check-call-progress.md

 # Contact block: Check call progress<a name="check-call-progress"></a>

+**Important**
+This block works with [Amazon Connect High\-Volume Outbound Communications](enable-high-volume-outbound-communications.md) only\.
+It is in public preview and not available in all Regions\.

 ## Description<a name="check-call-progress-description"></a>
 + Engages with the output provided by an answering machine, and provides branches to route the contact accordingly\.
 + It supports the following branches: